Toshiiiii1/C_HackerRank/Playing_With_Characters/README.md

 Source: https://www.hackerrank.com/challenges/playing-with-characters/problem?isFullScreen=false

 Problem: You have to print the character, ch, in the first line.
-Then print  in next line.
+Then print s in next line.
 In the last line print the sentence, sen.

 Example: